lordfloofen/chatgpt-twitch-mod/README.md

 - `model`: OpenAI model to use for moderation
 - `tokens_per_minute`: Rate limit for OpenAI API usage
 - `moderation_timeout`: Timeout in seconds for each moderation batch
+- `escalation_assistant_id`: Assistant used to analyze repeated offenses
 - `max_openai_content_size`: Maximum JSON payload size sent to OpenAI
 - `max_rate_limit_retries`: How many times to retry on rate limits
 - Twitch credentials and connection settings